More than 1 trillion photographs are taken every year. If you search for “hotel photos”, it returns over 1 billion results.

 Here are some tried and true tips to creating the world’s best captions and descriptions for your visuals – with many examples to help you get started.

-9 Helpful Tips on Ideal Length and Creating Great Captions
+9 Helpful Tips on Ideal Length and Creating Great Hotel Captions

 - Short descriptions for photos should be no more than 90 characters in length and should be catchy, inviting the reader to continue.

-6. Break out the thesaurus and find some energetic words that jump off the screen to breathe life into your story.
+- Break out the thesaurus and find some energetic words that jump off the screen to breathe life into your story.
 Repetitive and redundant words get lost in the hotel shuffle along the travel shopping journey.
-The Freehand Hotel in Chicago gives guests a heads-up on with a hometown narrative about the opening of their new bar, The Broken Shaker.
+The Annapolis Inn is a regal hotel with a distinct point of view.
+Their photo descriptions and captions reflect the hotel’s history and guest experience.

 Each and every property on the planet has a story that is uniquely their own.
 Have you ever discovered a hidden coffee shop that had the best atmosphere or sweetest cookies?
 Ventured off the beaten path in a foreign land and found the greatest mountain views (not in any travel book or website)?